dribdat/backboard/README.md

 This app currently only works if you have data already available.
 In the future this may well change - see [json.everyhack.day](https://json.everyhack.day).
 For now, we recommend one of the following:

+- Use the `VUE_APP_DRIBDAT_URL` configured with a link to your dribdat event, or the URL to a Data Package.

+Or:

-- Put a `datapackage.json` file that you exported from dribdat's Admin, Reports page, or API into the **public** folder.
+- Put a `datapackage.json` file that you exported from dribdat's Admin, Reports page, or API into the **public** folder - e.g. `.../api/event/current/datapackage.json`
-- Or use the `VUE_APP_DRIBDAT_URL` configured with a link to your dribdat event, or a data package elsewhere.
+- Optionally, also put a `activity.json` file with an export of the Dribs data from the API - e.g. `.../api/event/current/activity.json?limit=500`

 You can use the following environment variables: